 New members of the Governing Body are elected on the basis of holding an Official or Professorial Fellowship.
-The Governing Body has discretion to elect Fellows in other categories as provided for in the Statutes.
+The Governing Body has discretion to elect Fellows in other categories as provided for in the Statutes, but only Official or Professorial Fellows become members of the Governing Body.